 Civitas Resources (CIVI) Gains But Lags Market: What You Should Know

-Coming into today, shares of the oil and gas company had gained 3.91% in the past month.
-In that same time, the Oils-Energy sector lost 4.88%, while the S&P 500 lost 8.99%.
+Prior to today's trading, shares of the oil and gas company had gained 26.12% over the past month.
+This has outpaced the Oils-Energy sector's gain of 8.42% and the S&P 500's loss of 0.84% in that time.

 Investors will be hoping for strength from Civitas Resources as it approaches its next earnings release, which is expected to be October 31, 2022.
-In that report, analysts expect Civitas Resources to post earnings of $3.82 per share.
-This would mark year-over-year growth of 113.41%.
-Our most recent consensus estimate is calling for quarterly revenue of $921.1 million, up 384.89% from the year-ago period.
+The company is expected to report EPS of $3.64, up 103.35% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $877.95 million, up 362.18% from the prior-year quarter.

-Any recent changes to analyst estimates for Civitas Resources should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for Civitas Resources.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Looking at its valuation, Civitas Resources is holding a Forward P/E ratio of 4.5.
-Its industry sports an average Forward P/E of 4.98, so we one might conclude that Civitas Resources is trading at a discount comparatively.
+Investors should also note Civitas Resources's current valuation metrics, including its Forward P/E ratio of 4.92.
+For comparison, its industry has an average Forward P/E of 5.29, which means Civitas Resources is trading at a discount to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report